getherbie/herbie/README.md

 Now open <http://localhost:8888> with your browser.
 You should see your first Herbie website.

-### Docker

-You can achieve the same by using Docker.

-    docker run --rm -it -v $PWD:/app composer create-project --ignore-platform-reqs getherbie/start-website myproject cd myproject

 ## Development Environment

 If you need a development environment, you can follow these steps.